pamapa/callblocker/README.md

 The documentation of the configuration file "settings.json" is located [here](/etc/callblocker/README.md).

-## Offline blacklists (automatically periodically downloading)
+## Offline blacklists
 Through the web interface you have the possibility to maintain your own blacklist.
-Additionally there is the possibility to periodically download an extern maintained blacklist.
-You will need to setup a cronjob for this task.
+Additionally there is the possibility to download automatically an extern maintained blacklist for later offline usage.
+You will need to setup a cronjob for this task to download the blacklist periodically.

 Currently the following blacklists are supported: